You are here:

 - The remaining grounds on which special leave was sought were the challenge to the information on the ground that treason was not an

-offence known to the law of Fiji, the misdirection of the assessors on the corroboration of the evidence of the accomplice Mr Drole
+offence known to the law of Fiji, the misdirection of the assessors on the corroboration of the evidence of the accomplice Mr Drole,

 Treason in Fiji

-- The offence of treason was defined at the time by s 50 of the Penal Code in Pt II Div I of Ch VII under the headTng "Treason and Other Offences Against the Sovereign’s Authority":
+- The offence of treason was defined at the time by s 50 of the Penal Code in Pt II Div I of Ch VII under the heading "Treason and

 devising or intending whereof is treason by the law of England for the time being in force, and expresses, utters or declares such